apache/incubator-xtable/website/docs/fabric.md

 spark.hadoop.fs.azure.account.oauth2.client.secret=<client-secret>
 ```

 ### Step 2.
-Translate source table to Delta Lake format using XTable
+Translate source table to Delta Lake format using Apache XTable™
-This step translates the table `people` originally in Iceberg or Hudi format to Delta Lake format using XTable.
+This step translates the table `people` originally in Iceberg or Hudi format to Delta Lake format using Apache XTable™.
 The primary actions for the translation are documented in
 [Creating your first interoperable table - Running Sync](/docs/how-to#running-sync) tutorial section.
 However, since the table is in ADLS, you need to update datasets path and hadoop configurations.